 The Location control allows you to conditionally show or hide content based on where the block is located on your website and the attributes of its location.
 For example, you could limit block visibility based on a post’s categories and tags.
 Or you could display specific content depending on the author of the post.

 This control was built with Full Site Editing in mind.
-If you are using a block-based theme that supports the upcoming Site Editor, you will be able to unlock the true potential of the Location control.
-Similarly you can dynamically control widgets in the new block-based widget editor screen available in WordPress 5.8+.
+If you use a block-based theme that supports the Site Editor, you will be able to unlock the true potential of the Location control.
+Similarly, you can dynamically control widgets in the block-based widget editor screen available in WordPress 5.8+.

-There are many applications for the Referral Source control.
+There are many applications for the Location control.
 Here are a few examples to get you started.

 - Display unique calls to action or advertisements depending on a post’s category with the Post Taxonomy rule.